Luca-Hu/Shopme_APP/README.md

 - 4、 Export Excel File Function :

  The Users Form provides the export Excel file function.
-So you can get an Excel file including an employee list by clicking the Export button in the Users (Staff) page.
+So you can get an Excel file including an employee list by clicking on the Export button in the Users (Staff) page.

 - 5、 Hierarchical Categories And Product Classification:

- Category Form contains hierarchical categories.
-Every products have their own category.
-Their classification relationship is reflected in the Categories form, as well as in the Products form.
+ Category is hierarchical, and every product has its own category.
 Category property of a product determines where customer can find it in customer-side application.

 - 6、 Upload Images for Users, Categories and Products

  You can upload or modify images for "Users", "Categories", "Products".
-The images will be displayed in the table.
+The images will be displayed in the form.
 Besides, the default image will be displayed in the form if you have not added any images for them.

 - 7、 Add Extra Images For Each Product :

  The Products Form allows you to add one main-image and many extra-images for each product.
 All these images will be shown in the page of each product in customer-side.

+- 8、 Persistence of Image Files :

+ Image files are stored in AMAZZON S3 CLOUD, the data will be persistent.
+So all pictures uploaded by you will also be saved permanently.

-- 8、 Authentication & Authorizations :
+ - 9、 Authentication & Authorizations :

  Web application has different Authentication & Authorizations for diferent user roles (Admin, Salesperson, Shipper).
 They have different access permissions in this website.
-Only when you login an Admin account, you have all permissions.
+Only when you login an Admin account, you have full permission.

-- 9、 Persistence of Image Files :

- Image files are stored in AMAZZON S3 CLOUD, the data will be persistent.
-So all pictures uploaded by you will also be saved permanently.

 // -----------------------------------------------